Hotel room or vacation rental? The accommodation debate

 As a woman who travels alone all over the world, I find it comforting to know which things I can control and which ones I can't.
 A 24-hour reception desk staffed by people who speak a range of languages feels immensely comforting in an unfamiliar place, not to mention safe.

-I have been chased down streets, harassed by taxi drivers, and nearly assaulted in the course of my travels.
+I have been chased down streets, harassed by taxi drivers and nearly assaulted in the course of my travels.
 But I always heave a happy sigh of relief when I arrive at the front door to my hotel.

 Does your house look like this?
 My house doesn't.